A month after her murder, Rio remembers Marielle Franco - Journal du Cameroun

 “Society needs to know who killed Marielle and why.
 Every day that this case remains unsolved the level of risk and uncertainty surrounding human rights defenders grows worse,” said Jurema Werneck, executive director at Amnesty International Brazil.

-As a black woman from the Mare slum, one of the city’s most violent areas, Franco stunned many when she was elected to a city council seat in 2016.
+As a black woman from the Mare favela, one of the city’s most violent areas, Franco stunned many when she was elected to a city council seat in 2016.

 She won fame as a rights activist, particularly for highlighting police brutality in the impoverished, sometimes lawless favela districts.